AJaySi/Arduino-HCSR04/README.md

+#HC-SR04 distance/proximity Sensor

-HC-SR04 comes complete with ultrasonic transmitter & receiver modules.
+**HC-SR04** comes complete with ultrasonic transmitter & receiver modules.
 The Ranging Distance is around 2cm – 400cms, with Resolution of 0.3cm.

 HC-SR04 uses sonar to detect object, using reflected waves,